nthaihoc/hoc-sphere/docs/research-logs/ccr-notes/note02.md

 * Stage 01: Using the unlabeled dataset ($x$), apply augmentation techniques (AG') as **random crop resize** and **color distortion**, **gaussian blue** to create two views, view1 ($x_1$) and view2 ($x_2$).
 Positive pair are $(x_1, x_2)$.
 * Stage 02: Leverage the pre-trained model like **ResNet50**, **ResNet101**, **VGG19** and **InceptionResNetv2** on **IMAGENET** dataset as feature extractor for augmented dataset obtain the feature map $(h_1, h_2)$.
 * Stage 03: In this stage, a linear layer is applied (MLP') as a projection from the feature map to the embedding space.
 Use **32/64/128** as the output dimensions of the projection for experimentation.
 * Stage 04: Training the model using the transformed dataset in the embedding space, leveraging NT-Xent loss to optimizer positive pairs and maximize negative pair.
-After the training process finished, retain the **base encoder** and throw away MLP.
+After the training process finished, retain the **base encoder** and throw away (MLP').
 * Stage 05: Finally, evaluate the model's performance by using a linear classifier (linear evaluation protocol) and training it on labeled data.

 {++b/ Downstream task++}